-lrwxrwxrwx 1 root staff lib wiringPiDev.so -> libwiringPiDev.so.2.44 -rwxr-xr-x 1 root staff 28420 2017-05-17 10:51 libwiringPiDev.so.2.44 lrwxrwxrwx 1 root staff libwiringPi.so -> libwiringPi.so.2.44 -rwxr-xr-x 1 root staff 70288 2017-05-17 10:51 libwiringPi.so.2.44
+lrwxrwxrwx 1 root sta: f libwiringPiDev.so -> libwiringPiDev.so.2.44 -rwxr-xr-x 1 root sta: f 28420 2017-05-17 10:51 libwiringPiDev.so.2.44 lrwxrwxrwx 1 root sta: f libwiringPi.so -> libwiringPi.so.2.44 -rwxr-xr-x 1 root sta: f 70288 2017-05-17 10:51 libwiringPi.so.2.44 c:\util\WinRaspi\arm-linux-gnueabihf\sysroot\usr\lib

-On the Windows workstation for cross-compiling you'll find those files with the tool-chain in e.g.: c:\util\WinRaspi\arm-linux-gnueabihf\sysroot\usr\lib For further analysis we put the sources or wiringPi and other IO libraries in an extra Eclipse (GCC make) project.
+Using wiringPi on a Raspberry requires it having been installed there.
+On the Windows workstation for cross-compiling you'll find those files with the tool-chain in e.g.:

+For further insight we put the sources or wiringPi and other IO libraries in an extra Eclipse (GCC make) project, not made public.
 The resume for libwiringPi:

-- quite large 100 .c files and 52 .h (with examples) - compiles (by Eclipse / make) only after some 20 corrections in the source files about 6 more corrections brought us to "no warnings", too - seems to adapt automatically to all types of Raspberries respectively BCM μPs - relatively small executables (< 9kB for rdGnBlinkBlink, listing 2, page 16)

-bcm2835 - resume
+- quite large 100 .c files and 52 .h (with examples) - compiles (by Eclipse / make) only after some 20 corrections about 6 more corrections brought us to "no warnings", too - seems to adapt automatically to all types of Raspberries respectively BCM μPs - relatively small executables (< 9kB for rdGnBlinkBlink, listing 2, page 18) - needs library installation on every target Raspberry bcm2835 - resume

 The bcm2835 library, as the name suggests, just handles and refers to the $\mu$ P's GPIO.
 As the name does not suggest, it is also usable for BCM2837 and the Pi3 (and others).
-Note: Regrettably a lot of bcm2835 documentation stops between 2012 and 2014 with the Pi1, leaving the rest to forums and speculation.
-Having switched totally to pigpiod (2017 - 2020), we haven't investigated other libraries further.
+Note: Regrettably a lot of documentation seems to stop between 2012 and 2014 with the Pi1, leaving the rest to forums and speculation.
+As of this writing (July 2017) when buying Raspberries you would order Pi3s, wouldn't you.

-Referring to just GPIO in the end makes bcm2835 comparably simple and small.
+Referring to just GPIO in the end plus the most important alternate functions makes bcm2835 comparably simple and small.
 The library is linked to the executable making those quite large compared to a wiringPi variant of equal functionality.
-On the other hand, an executable cross-made on Windows can be FTP-transferred to all Pis and run without having to install anything.
+On the other hand, an executable cross-made on Windows for Pi3 e.g. can be FTP-transferred to all Pi3s and run without having to install anything.
 To resume libbcm2835:

-- relatively small 1 .c + 1 h. (w/o examples) - compiles as downloaded with just two style warnings and no errors on Eclipse / workstation - the library is written for Raspberry Pi1 / BCM2835, only - this can be repaired (so far for Raspberry Pi3) by not using the lib's enums or marcos for GPIO numbers - but own macros or direct literals - large executables compared to wiringPi (~57kB for rdGnBcm2835Blink) Note: large executables may run faster than small ones using a shared library. - needs no library installation on a target Raspberry when transferring cross-builds
+- relatively small 1 .c + 1 h. (w/o examples) - compiles as downloaded with just two style warnings and no errors on Eclipse / workstation - the library is written for Raspberry Pi1 / BCM2835, only - this can be repaired (so far for Raspberry Pi3) by not using the lib's enums or marcos for GPIO numbers - but own macros or direct literals - large executables compared to wiringPi (~57kB for rdGnBcm2835Blink) Note: large executables may run faster than small ones using a shared library. - needs no library installation on a target Raspberry when transferring cross-builds bcm2835 - improvements due (?) - resume well defined by Linux (man page e.g.) and better used directly

-On the other bcm2835 seems outdated and to need
+So bcm2835 seems outdated and to need

 - stylistic improvements I

 - like typos comments but first of all

 - making indices out of all relative addresses to get rid of "y[x/4] respectively y + x/4 in production code

+- could be made smaller by

+- separating special and alternate functionality as well as

+- by getting rid of wrapped system functions